Marsha Hunt (actress, born 1946): Novelist

+In 1990, Hunt published her first novel, Joy, about a woman who grew up to join a singing group reminiscent of The Supremes before dying an early death.
+She wrote Joy while touring England with a group performing Othello.
 Hunt's second novel, Free, published in 1992, tells the story of freed slaves and their children living in Germantown, Pennsylvania, in 1913.
-Hunt's novel Like Venus Fading (1998) is inspired by the lives of Adelaide Hall, known as the "lightly-tanned Venus", Josephine Baker and Dorothy Dandridge.
+Her novel Like Venus Fading (1998) is inspired by the lives of Adelaide Hall, known as the "lightly-tanned Venus", Josephine Baker and Dorothy Dandridge.

 Hunt wrote her first four books whilst living in isolation in a remote hideaway in France called La montagne.
-With no one for company but a barn cat who came to eat each morning, and the people she saw once a day at a nearby patisserie, she was inspired to write by silence and boredom.

 Editor

 In 1999, Hunt sought a job of writer-in-residence at Dublin's Mountjoy Prison and later collected selected writings from the prisoners and edited The Junk Yard: Voices From An Irish Prison.
 The book contains 15 stories divided into five sections: Childhood, Family Life, The Score, Criminal Life and Prison Life.
-One publisher was critical of the repetitive themes of urban poverty, addiction, and life in prison, but Hunt responded by asserting that it is worth considering why the inmates had such similar tales to tell.
-The Junk Yard: Voices From An Irish Prison became a number-one bestseller in Ireland in 1999.
+It became a number-one bestseller in Ireland in 1999.